schollz/zxcvbn/docs/builder/content/commands/just-for.md

 For [infinite pad](#infinite-pad) this command will change the swell.
 The range is 0 to 100%.

 For [MIDI](#midi) this command will send a CC message to the relative MIDI device and channel.
 The range is 0 to 127.

+For [zassersby](#zassersby) this command will adjust the wavefolding amount.
+The range is 0 to 100.